keelyjones/ucd-milestone-project-1/README.md

 ## Technologies Used

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) & [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - This project is executed primarily using **HTML5** and **CSS3**.
-- [Javascript](https://www.javascript.com/) - I have used Bootstrap's in-house Javascript within the Navigation bar, to enable the 'collapse' funtion.
+- [Javascript](https://www.javascript.com/) - I have used Bootstrap's in-house Javascript within the Navigation bar, to enable the 'collapse' function.
 - [Cloud9 IDE](http://c9.io/) - This website was built using **Cloud9 IDE**, an online integrated development environment developed by AWS.
 - [Bootstrap](http://getbootstrap.com/) - **Bootstrap (v.4)** is used here to create a simple, responsive structure.
 - [Google Fonts](https://fonts.google.com/) - *Raleway* and *Playfair Display* are imported from **Google Fonts**, a library of 900 libre licensed fonts, with interactive web directory and APIs.